hackoregon/getting-started/datascience/postgres_connection.md

 5. Close psql by entering the '\q' command in the psql session and hitting enter

-#### Now that you have a new superuser created we need to activate the Jupyter Notebook virtual environment and install the Python psycopg2 package that lets us make connections to the DB
+#### You now have the pieces needed to connect to the DB using Jupyter Notebook.
+Open a Jupyter Notebook by following the steps below.
 1. Activate the Jupyter Notebook environment with the command below
   * activate-data-science
-  * you should now see this prompt in your terminal session: '(data-science) hack@hackoregon-base'
+  * you should now see this prompt in your terminal session: '(data-science) vagrant@hackoregon-base'

-2. Install dependency for psycopg2 using command below
- * sudo apt-get install libpq-dev

-3. Use pip to install psycopg2 using the following command
-  * pip install psycopg2

-#### You now have the pieces needed to connect to the DB using Jupyter Notebook.
-Open a Jupyter Notebook by following the steps below.

-1. Start the Jupyter notebook server
+2. Start the Jupyter notebook server
   * your prompt in the VM terminal should still look like this: '(data-science) hack@hackoregon-base'
   * if it doesn't enter this command: 'activate-data-science'
   * finally start notebook server with: 'jupyter notebook --ip 0.0.0.0 --no-browser'

-2. Then using your web browser go to: http://localhost:7777/tree
+3. Then using your web browser go to: http://localhost:7777/tree
   * you should now see the file structure of the VM inside a Jupyter notebook in your browser

 #### Creating a new notebook so you can start writing scripts and connect to the DB